Fuck Off to the #Bitcoin Bros and Their Cult of Scarcity

 Funding application for the #OMN

-Funding application for the #OMN (Open Media Networking) project, an innovative initiative aimed at revolutionizing the landscape of media and communication.
+Funding application for the #OMN (Open Media Networking) project, an innovative initiative to revolutionize the landscape of media and communication.
 The project address the limitations and challenges posed by centralized social networks by developing an interconnected network that empowers people, fosters innovation, and promotes openness and decentralization.

 What do you think about/Have you heard about project X?
 We are always interested in learning about other projects that aim to address similar challenges in the media landscape.
 Collaboration and cooperation are crucial in achieving the collective goal of creating a better internet and society.